Why Konya is the best place to watch the Whirling Dervish

 Then they go around kissing the hand of the Shaikh, the color changes to purple and they dance the second segment symbolizing the rapture felt when confronted with God’s omnipotent power.

-The color changes to green for the third segment which represents the transformation of God’s power into love.
+The color changes to green for the third segment representing the transformation of God’s power into love.

 Finally, the fourth segment is illuminated in blue symbolizing humans’ return to serve.